linuxboot/book/glossary/README.md

   the components up, and hands them over to the operating system that is to be installed on the machine.
 The current x86 firmware is based on Intel’s Universal Extensible Firmware Interface (UEFI).
-- ___Heads____: An open source firmware for laptops and servers, aimed at strong platform security.
+- [___Heads____](https://github.com/linuxboot/heads): An open source firmware
+  for laptops and servers, aimed at strong platform security.
 Developed by Trammell Hudson, based on stripped UEFI plus Linux, and BusyBox instead of u-root.
-More info at https://trmm.net/Heads.
 - ___iSCSI____: A protocol that provides a way to make network-attached storage appear to be a local device to the hosts using it, allowing it to be (among other things) mounted as a regular local file system.